2022 AP Fee Assistance Policies by State

 Some states require students taking an AP Exam to be enrolled in the corresponding course in order for those students to receive state funding for their exam.
 Students solely enrolled in an exam only section for a given AP subject won’t receive state funding in this case.
 For example, students taking AP courses at a virtual school must be enrolled in both the exam only section at the school where they’ll be taking the exam and in a class section for the corresponding course through their virtual school.

 If Your State Eliminates Its Subsidy

-If your state provided a subsidy for low-income students’ AP Exams in 2020, and the subsidy is eliminated after you’ve submitted your exam order:
+If your state provided a subsidy for low-income students’ AP Exams in 2021, and the subsidy is eliminated after you’ve submitted your 2022 AP Exam order:

 - For students who choose to still take their exams: The amount that will be calculated on your invoice for these exams will reflect your state’s available funding as of the time the invoice is generated.

 - For students who choose not to take their exams: No exam payment will be owed.